GeoffSure/blog/_posts/2021-10-25-atomiczombies.md

 ## Drop Details

-10,000 Atomic Zombies have been minted, with 5,000 on OpenSea and the other 5,000 available on Arweave.
+10,000 Atomic Zombies have been minted, with the first horde of 1000 available now.

-- OpenSea: Of the 5,000 minted on OpenSea, 500 are now available for purchase at a “buy now” price of 0.02 ETH.
-Zombies purchased on OpenSea will not have their characteristics revealed until the NFTs are transferred onto the Koii network (see next section).
+- Buy in ETH: Of the 5,000 minted on for purchase in ETH, 425 are now available for purchase at a “buy now” price of 0.02 ETH on the [Atomic Zombie website](http://atomiczombies.io){:target="\_blank"}.
+Zombies purchased in ETH will not have their characteristics revealed until the NFTs are transferred onto the Koii network (see next section).
-- Arweave: Of the 5,000 minted on Arweave, 350 are now available for purchase for 10 KOII.
+- Buy in KOII: Of the 5,000 minted on Arweave, 425 are now available for purchase for 10 KOII.
 KOII holders can purchase Zombie NFTs directly through the [Atomic Zombie website](http://atomiczombies.io){:target="\_blank"}.
 The remaining 150 Arweave-minted Atomic Zombies are being held captive by the Koii team and will be unleashed for community activations.
 (Keep an eye out soon!)

 Atomic Zombies will be released in hordes of 1,000 NFTs at a time, and only 1,000 of the total 10,000 Atomic Zombie NFTs are currently available.
 As the market raises their zombies from the dead, more and more hordes will be released. 🧟